 - Cook outside more often: Cooking food either on the stove or in the oven can really heat the house up.
-While this is great during the winter time it can be troublesome during the summer.
+While this is great during the winter it can be troublesome during the summer.
 To avoid heating the house up why not start grilling out more?
 Cooking on the grill can be fun for the whole family and it will also keep the heat out of your home.
-There are many things that you can cook on the grill so you won’t get stuck with eating hotdogs and hamburgers all of the time!
+There are many things that you can cook on the grill so you don’t need to worry about getting stuck with eating hotdogs and hamburgers all of the time!

 - Tint your windows: A great way to keep your home much cooler is to protect it from the sun’s heat.
-Tinting your home’s windows can help keep UV rays out and it will reduce your home’s overall indoor temperature.
+Tinting your home’s windows can help keep UV rays out reduce your home’s overall indoor temperature.
 The overall cost of installing tint on your windows will be paid for by the savings you will make by not having to run your AC.

 - Create a cross-breeze: Open windows on the opposite sides of your house to create a cross-breeze.
 When the wind blows even slightly it will enter your home and create a cooling effect.
 Many people in the past used this method to keep their homes cooler.
 Placing a standing fan at one of the windows and setting it up to blow outwards will help increase this cross-breeze.

 - Sleep alone: When you sleep with your partner the body heat between you can really heat things up and not in a good way!
 Sleeping alone will make you feel much cooler and you will get a much better night’s rest.
 You and your partner do not have to sleep in separate rooms, only separate beds.
 After you have practised this for a while, you will understand why people in the past lived this way.
-Note – sleeping alone might let you get a good nights sleep but this one might not be the best option for your relationship!
+Note – sleeping alone might let you get a good nights sleep but this one might perhaps not be the best option for your relationship!